Rosalind Resnick

-Rosalind Resnick is an American filmmaker, real estate investor, journalist, author and entrepreneur credited with the creation of opt-in email, a permission-based form of email marketing.
+Rosalind Resnick is an American real estate investor, entrepreneur, inventor, author, filmmaker and poet credited with the creation of and awarded the patent for opt-in email, a permission-based form of email marketing.
 She has served on the advisory board of several companies and nonprofits, including the Girl Scouts of Greater New York, the American Red Cross of New York and Do Something, a not-for-profit whose mission is to motivate children to become active in their communities.

 Biography and education

 Resnick was born to Dr. Myron Ellis Resnick and Phoebe Rose Rogosin Resnick in Jamaica, Queens in 1959.
 She graduated Johns Hopkins University in 1981 with a B.A. and M.A. in Florentine Renaissance Social and Economic History.
 She has two children, Julia Grueskin (b.
 1989) and Caroline Grueskin (b.
 1992).